wurzy/PSD/TP/readme.md

 ### **First terminal:**

-Spawn broker process and districts' processes, all running in background.
+Spawn broker and districts' processes, all running in background.
 Districts' loggers print to terminal during run time.

 ```